thomaswpp/mpquic-sbd/README.md

 Example video setup:
 * [example](https://github.com/thomaswpp/mpquic-sbd/tree/master/example) contains a DASH-streamable video and a corresponding sample Caddyserver configuration file.

-## 2. Preliminary guidelines
+## 2. Guidelines

 To run the MPQUIC-SBD, you have two choices:

 (1) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
+To go to Section 2.1 for instructions.

 (2) You can create your own experimental environment, and then download and install this software artefact.